mohit1508/citizen-registry-dApp/README.md

 ### 1) Prerequisites

 - Node.js 18+ (LTS recommended)
+- MetaMask (or compatible) wallet in your browser
 - A Sepolia RPC (e.g., Infura/Alchemy) configured in your wallet
 - A deployed contract compatible with the provided ABI (`src/abi/testTaskABI.json`)